AlbertGBena/RaProM/README.md

 # ImproveProcessRawMrr - RaProM.py

-RaProM is a novel MRR processing methodology, with enhanced spectral processing and Doppler dealiasing, that produces as output data a number of fields which include equivalent reflectivity (Ze), Doppler fall speed and derived parameters such as spectral width, skewness, and kurtosis, plus a simplified precipitation type classification (drizzle, rain, snow, and hail), plus additional variables depending on the precipitation type.
+RaProM is a novel MRR processing methodology, with enhanced spectra processing and Doppler dealiasing, that produces as output data a number of fields which include equivalent reflectivity (Ze), Doppler fall speed and derived parameters such as spectral width, skewness, and kurtosis, plus a simplified precipitation type classification (drizzle, rain, mixed, snow, and hail), plus additional variables depending on the precipitation type.

 More information at: [aquí va la ruta a l'article]